 If you look at a picture of a Cervical Spine, you will see 7 individual vertebrae (designated C1 through C7).
 Each of these vertebrae contains numerous bony prominences that serve as anchor points for numerous tendons and ligaments.
 Tendons connect the muscles that move the neck to the bone, while the ligaments connect bone to bone and serve to maintain the neck’s stability.

 As the neck moves, the tendons and ligaments may rub over the bony prominences, resulting in a snapping sound.
 This is a normal process, and should not result in any pain.
 The snapping noise typically occurs when the head and neck move in one direction.
 This snapping sensation, while a result of a ligament and tendon rub, it can still cause neck or even shoulder pain.
 With repetition, the snapping will eventually subside as the neck tendons and ligaments loosen and settle into their ideal position.

 Just like our knees, hips, and shoulders, the neck is subjected to the same type of degeneration.
 As we age, our joints begin to lose the lubrication and cartilage which protects them from wear and tear.
 In the neck, we have numerous joints between each of the seven cervical vertebrae.
 The joints are often referred to as “facet joints”.

 When we move our head and neck, the facet joints glide and slide over one another.
-As the lubrication begins to wear away and decrease over time, the surfaces of the facets can rub or grind over each other.
+As the lubrication begins to wear away and decrease over time, the surfaces of the facets can rub or grind over each other, creating a cracking sound.
 The neck movement often is associated with a crackling neck crack or grinding sensation.
-While the noise or sensation can be unnerving, as long as there is no pain associated with the crackling, then it should be no cause for significant concern.
+While the cracking noise or sensation can be unnerving, as long as there is no pain associated with the crackling, then it should be no cause for significant concern.